marcoantonioni/cp4ba-installations/README.md

 The main objective of this repository is the further simplification and automation of the activities required by the official manuals.

 I hope it can help you and make CP4BA adoption even easier for novices.

+The main capabilities/components present as of the last update date:

+- BAW
+- BAI
+- WfPS
+- PFS
+- ADS

 [Installation Guide detailed documentation](https://github.com/marcoantonioni/cp4ba-documentation)